-'You really mi company fairs, tl informal networkir and meeting each

-0 In the Province of Overijssel, small and medium-sized companies make up 80 percent of businesses.
+'You really mi company fairs, the informal networkir and meeting ea companies make up 80 percent of businesses.
 These companies are trying hard to keep their heads above water so, naturally, this also means there is less enthusiasm to actively look for that 'golden' job applicant.
 'They present themselves less than in other years because they are occupied with the crisis', says Manon Smellink, director of WIMM.
-'Amongst students, we see that the atmosphere is becoming a little impassive. chatting at the take a less active approach and seem to think: Never mind, it will not work out now anyway.
+'Amongst students, we see that the atmosphere is becoming a little impassive. chatting at they take a less active approach and seem to think: Never mind, it will not work out now anyway.
 I can understand that because it is all rather tough at the moment.'
 Still, as far as she is concerned, there is no reason to become discouraged.
 'There are definitely opportunities-and not only online.
 We still take students to visit companies several times a year, but now we do so individually or in small groups, of course, taking necessary Corona-safe measures.
-There are also online company fairs where, following the more general introduction, you other for real split up into breakout sessions to see IT there are upputneeded, afterwards, you can talk further with a career coach.'
+There are also online company fairs where, following the more general introduction, you other for readunities for an internship, graduation project, or a first job.
+If needed, afterwards, you can talk further with a career coach.'
 According to Smellink, the lack of social context and chance meetings in corridors creates another problem.
 Students seem to be less aware of what they want to do.
 'Normally, you would physically visit fairs, job events, or company days, but that has all disappeared.
 There are still online events that you can attend, but you do get less of a feel for the atmosphere in a company and whether it 'clicks' or not.
 In addition, everyone is getting tired of online events, which is understandable.'
 In order to find out what you would like to do next, WIMM (with branches in Almelo and Zwolle, and a hub in Deventer) offers independent career interviews.
 'Everything starts with knowing what you want or what you are looking for.
 Once that is clear, we can link the student with people in our network.
 We also take a look at your CV and cover letter.'
-A tour around the workplace is often not possible when you are applying for a job online.
-'However, you can fill in many gaps if you ask the right questions.
-What would my first working day with you look like?
-What values are important to you?
-The online environment requires much more interaction, meaning you must not only answer questions, but also ask guestions yourself about the topics that matter to you personally.
-You have to try and pick yourself up.
-Recently, I overheard